bekk/bekk-christmas/post/ux/a-christmas-eve-of-design-🎅.md

-### Huge applause to all the brilliant people that have contributed to the calendar this year!
-And happy Christmas
+### Huge applause to all the brilliant people that have contributed to the calendar this year and happy Christmas!
 👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅👏🎅

 <p>&nbsp;</p>